-Nord Damian, Commander
+Nord Damian, Chief

 Metropolitan Patrol, commonly referred to as Metro Patrol, is composed 8 Sergeants, 7 Senior Deputies, 67 Deputies, and 8 civilian support staff.
 Metro Patrol is responsible for responding to calls for service and patrolling our streets.
 Patrol responds to criminal events, civil matters, and assists other departments when requested.
 In many ways the men and women of Metro Patrol are the face of the Kern County Sheriff’s Office because they are the people that directly interact with citizens in the community.
 In order to be assigned to Patrol, a deputy is required to have successfully completed the standard one year probationary period and undergo an extensive four month period field training.
 The commitment and perseverance of our patrol deputies is commendable to say the least.